ruusika/CBCollection/README.md

 ##### Datapack
 - ![Static Badge](https://img.shields.io/badge/Status-WIP-orange)
-- with Tags and Recipies to make all the mods from above compatible with each other
+- with Tags and Recipies to make all the mods from above more compatible with each other
 - First Draft by Uccash - JustARoy on Discord

 #